top of page

 THE TEMPLE DERIVES ITS NAME FROM THE HINDU GOD ARUNA.
 EMBODIED AS THE RADIATIONS OF THE RISING SUN.
 THE FIRST GLIMMERS OF MORNING LIGHT REFLECT AGAINST THE TEMPLES PEARLY IRIDESCENCE GIVING IT A MAJESTIC APPEAL.

 THE UTMOST SACRED THAI RELIGIOUS ICON, THE EMERALD BUDDHA, AND ENSHRINED IT IN WAT ARUN.
-IT WAS SUBSEQUENTLY TRANSFERRED TO THE TEMPLE OF THE EMERALD BUDDHA IN THE GRAND PALACE.
+IT WAS SUBSEQUENTLY TRANSFERRED TO THE TEMPLE OF THE EMERALD BUDDHA IN THE GRAND PALACE IN 1785 AD.

 WAT ARUN THE TEMPLE OF DAWN

-THE MAIN CENTRAL SPIRE WAS COMPLETED IN 1851.
+THE MAIN CENTRAL SPIRE WAS COMPLETED IN 1851 AD.

 The surrounding spires are devoted to the wind God, Phra Phai.
-The white figure is Sahassa Deja and the green one is Thotsakan.
+The giant white figurine is Sahassa Deja and the giant green figurine is Thotsakan.
 The Giants (yaksha) face in four directions to offer protection.
 The central spire is topped with a seven pronged trident, known as "Trident of Shiva".
-At the second terrace there are four statues of the Hindu God Indra riding on Erawan, (a titanic elephant with three heads).
+At the second terrace there are four statues of the Hindu God Indra riding on Erawan, (a colossal elephant with three heads).
 Around the base of the spire are various figures of ancient Chinese soldiers.

 WAT ARUN THE TEMPLE OF DAWN

-The spires are decorated by shells of tropical sea snails and pieces of porcelain, which were previously used as ballast by trading Chinese junks.
+The spires are decorated by shells of tropical sea snails and pieces of porcelain, which were previously used as ballast by trading Chinese sailing junks, visiting local ports, many centuries ago.

 WAT ARUN THE TEMPLE OF DAWN

-During 1809 to 1824, a rebuild and restoration of the temple was initiated.
+During 1809 to 1824 AD, a rebuild and restoration of the temple was initiated.
 It's original central stupa (a place of burial or a receptacle for religious objects) was raised even higher.
-With significant restorations in 1868–1910 and also in 1980, in honour of the bicentenary celebration of Bangkok's founding.
+With subsequent restorations in 1868–1910, and also in honour of the bicentenary celebration of Bangkok's founding in 1980.
 The most extensive restoration work on the spire was undertaken, from the Fine Arts Department in 2013 to 2017.
-The work was meticulously undertaken to reflect the temple's original appearance & to preserve decorative patterns and colours on the numerous tiles.
+The work was meticulously undertaken to reflect the temple's original appearance whilst preserving the decorative patterns and colours on the numerous ancient tiles.

 THE JOURNEY WITHIN THE TEMPLE.